alphasentaurii/alphasentaurii/projects/datascience/starskope/demo.md

 ## Starskøpe Project Demo

-The main vision for STARSKØPE is to build a model that is not limited to analyzing data from just one telescope, but multiple telescopes.
-In other words, we can use machine learning to break the barriers of time and space that limit astrophysical object classification to just one telescope, or one campaign.
-Telescopic becomes cyberoptic, and human intelligence is extended by artificial intelligence.
+The main vision for `STARSKØPE` is to build a model that is not limited to analyzing data from just one telescope, but multiple telescopes.
+The question is: can we use machine learning to break the barriers of time and space that limit astrophysical object classification to just one telescope, or one campaign? _Where *Telescopic becomes cyberoptic*, and human intelligence is extended by artificial intelligence._

 <div>
 <iframe src="https://player.vimeo.com/video/401277721" width="640" height="319" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe></div>